When Multi-Task Learning Meets Partial Supervision: A Computer Vision Review: Optimisation Challenges

 In the second step, Rotograd \cite{rotograd} tunes the gradients by learning a task-specific rotation matrix $\mathbf{R_{k}}$ on the last shared representation $\mathbf{z}$.
-Hence, $\mathbf{R_{k}}$ aims to maximise the cosine similarity between the gradients across tasks given a batch of size $n$; or equivalently, to minimise the loss function shown in \cref{eq:rotograd}.
+Hence, $\mathbf{R_{k}}$ aims to maximise the cosine similarity between the gradients across tasks given a batch of size $n$; or equivalently, to minimise the loss function.
+This process can be illustrated as: